rossbruniges/accessibility-bootcamp/outline.md

 What is the best way to discover if a website is inaccessible or not?

+* WCAG 2.0
+  * Princibles on Web Accessibility that remain constant:
+    * Perceivable
+    * Operable
+    * Understandable
+    * Robust
+  * explain the evolution of 2.0 from 1.0
 * testing tools
   * tenon
   * browser extensions